-- Wages you have paid. - Tips your employees have received. - Both the employer's and the employee's share of social ٠ security and Medicare taxes. - Current year's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Prior years' adjustments to payroll taxes (attach) Form 941c).
-If you discover an error after 2008, you must use Form 944-X to make corrections to a previously filed Form 944-SS.
+- Wages you have paid. - Tips your employees have received. - Both the employer's and the employee's share of social security and Medicare taxes. - Current year's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Credit for COBRA premium assistance payments.

-You must file a Form 944-SS for each year even if you have no taxes to report (or you have taxes in excess of \$1,000 to report) unless the IRS notifies you that your filing requirement has been changed to Form 941-SS (or you filed a final return - See If your business has closed... below).
-Also see What if you do not want to file Form 944-SS for 2009? below.
+If you received notification to file Form 944-SS, you must file Form 944-SS to report your social security and Medicare taxes for the 2009 calendar year, unless you contacted the IRS by April 1, 2009, to request to file Form 941-SS quarterly instead and received written confirmation that your filing requirement was changed.
+You must file Form 944-SS even if you have no taxes to report (or you have taxes in excess of \$1,000 to report) unless you filed a final return-See If your business has closed... below.
+Also see What if you do not want to file Form 944-SS for 2010? later.